 My name’s Thomas Valentine.
 I’m a twenty-one-year-old from Falkirk.
 I am a son, grandson, brother and uncle and I have been serving in Scotland’s emergency services for the past four years.
-I have borderline personality disorder, anxiety and depression and here is my story…
+I have borderline personality disorder and here is my story…

 It all started around the age of eighteen, when I started experiencing anxiety and low mood.
 Ten days after my nineteenth birthday, I had thoughts of taking my own life, I was under so much stress at the time I felt I couldn’t cope any longer, I left my house in the morning, with a plan to end my life, once I got to where I needed to be, I just broke down, I was scared, it was at this point I contacted the emergency services, the police arrived promptly and they conveyed me to the nearest mental health unit at the local hospital where I was assessed and shortly after deemed fit for discharge, no support in place and was advised to continue liaising with my doctor.